gilramir/argparse/README.md

 	sub-command will panic. if you Add() a new Inherited argument after already adding a sub-command with New(), then the Add() will panic.

-* Choices: (optional) A slice of strings (even when the field value is an int) which lists the only possible values for the argument value.
+* Choices: (optional) A slice (even when the field value is an int) which lists the only possible values for the argument value.
 If a user gives a value that is not in this list, an error will be returned to the user.
+The slice type must match the Value type for this Argument: []bool, []string, []int, or []float64

 # Examples